Tokise/StockProject/README.md

 - SweetAlert2

 ---
-Made with ❤️ by Your Team
+Made with ❤️ by BSIT Students